khanjal/RaptorSheets/README.md

     "client_email": "",
     "client_id": "",
   },
+  "spreadsheets": {
+    "gig": "",
-  "spreadsheet_id": ""
+    "stock": ""
   }
+}
 ```

-Create a new spreadsheet and add the service account/client email to it.
+Create new spreadsheets and add the service account/client email to it.

-Update the user secrets with the spreadsheeet id.
+Update the user secrets with the spreadsheeet ids.

 Once that is completed you'll be able to run all tests including integration tests.